12 Tips For Reducing Mucus Build Up In The Lungs

 2. Herbal Remedies

 Herbs are known for their antibiotic and other health benefits.
-Herbs such as Echinacea and Goldenseal can be used to treat infections that cause the production of mucus.
-The herbs work to bring a balance to the flora in the intestines; this helps to boost the immune system and promote improvement in health.
-Herbal remedies combined with some exercise and fresh air can considerably help in reducing the build-up of mucus by detoxifying the body.
+Herbs such as Echinacea and Goldenseal can be used to treat infections causing the production of mucus.

 I go much more in depth on what “not to do” in the ‘Holy Grail’ of Why Am I Unhealthy…